mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+December 9, 2022
+- Modify Azure vm creation script to use a prebuilt Labtainer VM image from the Azure Community Gallery.
+- Terminals on cloud VMs crash for unknown reasons during startup or right click on the terminal.
+Attempt to address by start/stop of a terminal.
 December 5, 2022
 - When collecting artifacts, include modified files from directories of non-default users, e.g., their bash histories.
 - Alter web assessment to display the new "other user" files.